bchainhub/foxar-docs/versioned_docs/version-1/reference/probe/probe-interface.md

 ### DESCRIPTION

-Generates a Solidity interface from a given ABI.
+Generates a Ylem interface from a given ABI.

 The argument (_address_or_path_) can either be the path to a file containing an ABI, or an address.